elias19r/xkb-layouts/README.md

 ### X11

-Adding files to `~/.config/xkb/` doesn't seem to work properly in X11, so we need to directly edit files from `/usr/share/X11/xkb/` for changes to take place
+Copying files to `~/.config/xkb/` doesn't seem to work properly in X11, so we need to directly edit files from `/usr/share/X11/xkb/` for changes to take place

 __NOTE__: It requires `sudo` to edit files from `/usr/share/X11/xkb/` and your changes can occasionally be overwritten by system updates

-First, copy `symbols/` and `types/` to their respective directories in `/usr/share/X11/xkb/`
+First, copy `symbols` and `types` to their respective directories in `/usr/share/X11/xkb/`

 ```sh